GreenfishK/StarVersProxy/README.md

-# How to use the proxy
+# 1. How to use the proxy
 Follow these steps to use the proxy with its default configurations.
-To see how it can be reconfigured to target a specific server address, see [Configurations](#Configurations)
+To see how it can be reconfigured to target a specific server address, see [Configurations](#Configurations).

 ## Download the standalone version and license
 1. Go to the GraphDB [website](https://graphdb.ontotext.com/) and download GraphDB free.
 You need to register first and then you will get a mail from Ontotext with the download options.